-It is worth noting that there was a major update in Yamaha’s production in 2002, with significant design changes that now make the U-series vastly different from their older counterparts.
-As such, we personally do not believe it is fair to compare modern U-Series pianos that feature a new iron frame and redesigned bass bridge as these pianos are not only fundamentally different, but also nearly double the price of the reconditioned ones.
+It is worth noting that there was a major update to Yamaha’s production and the U-series model in 2002, with significant design changes that now make the U-series significantly different from their older counterparts.
+These featured a new iron frame and redesigned bass bridge butbut can be more than double the price of many reconditioned exampls.

 Today, the Yamaha U-Series finds itself in an interesting position whereby new U-Series models are still being produced, however it is actually the Reconditioned Yamaha U-Series that are more sought after and are what is being actively recommended to many piano students across the country.

 Understanding The Reconditioned U-Series

 Now that we have explored the rise of the U-Series, it is worth delving into what has happened to the older U-Series pianos over the past 50 years.
 As most reconditioned U-Series pianos were produced in the 1970s-80s, these pianos were fantastic recommendations for affordable instruments during the early 2000s, but today they are now between 40-50 years old which as any piano technician will tell you, is typically the time where things will begin to need replacing on acoustic pianos.